 The old-growth redwood logging in the Santa Cruz area, including this property, occurred approximately 110 years ago.
 As was common throughout the area, this clear-cut logging was often followed by fire, usually intentionally set to burn bark and slash.
 Fire scars on the old-growth stumps are evidence of this fire activity.
-Based on stumps observed in the field, the property appears to have been next harvested about 25-30 years ago.
-Under this harvest, approximately 50% of the larger second growth redwood and Douglas-fir trees were removed.
+Based on stumps observed in the field, and statements by Mr. Frankoni, the property appears to have been next harvested about 20-25 years ago.
+Under this harvest, approximately 40-50% of the larger second growth redwood trees were removed.